francoispluchino/fxp-require-asset/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/43b207f9-6d4c-4d99-927d-e7bbd710d6ee/mini.png)](https://insight.sensiolabs.com/projects/43b207f9-6d4c-4d99-927d-e7bbd710d6ee)

 The Fxp Require Asset is a helper for assetic and twig to manage automatically the required assets.
-It allows to define the required assets (javascript, stylesheet) directly in the Twig template and adds the HTML links of the assets automatically to the right place in the template, while removing duplicates.
+It allows to define the required assets (script, style) directly in the Twig template and adds the HTML links of the assets automatically to the right place in the template, while removing duplicates.

 ##### Features include: